Integrated Resource Planning

 How are we preparing our system to handle increased electrification from EVs?

-JEA’s electric grid is capable of handling the present and future electric vehicle charging requirements of our community.
-Planning for new electric loads is something that JEA and utility companies in general do very well.
+JEA’s electric grid can handle the present and future electric vehicle charging requirements of our community.
+Planning for new electric loads is something that JEA and utility companies in general, do very well.

 JEA’s grid is very robust at the circuit level in most areas.
 In our experience, most EV charging occurs at home through a Level 2 charger or 240V outlet.
-In nearly all cases, the JEA electric service going to the home is of sufficient capacity to handle the additional load of a Level 2 charger.
-We do have a program that provides incentives for off-peak charging and a comprehensive customer education program.
+In nearly all cases, the JEA electric service going to the home can handle the additional load of a Level 2 charger.
+We have a program that provides incentives for off-peak charging and a comprehensive customer education program.

-What are the next steps in the electric IRP process?
+What are the next steps in the IRP process?

 Item